Research integrity at the Baker Heart and Diabetes Institute

 In support of the Code and in promotion of best practice research, the Baker Institute has also developed Research Conduct Policies.
 All staff and students are expected to be familiar with the Code and the Institute’s policies.

-Our policies are designed to support a culture that demonstrates:
+Our policies are designed to support a culture that demonstrates the 8 Principles that are hallmarks of responsible research conduct:

 In support of these principles, we are continually reviewing and improving our processes to ensure the highest standards of research conduct.
-In 2015, we engaged an external review of our processes.
-In response to the findings of that review, we have implemented a range of initiatives designed to support research integrity.
-These initiatives include rigorous oversight of data collection, validation and storage, more frequent auditing of clinical trials and broader supervision of research projects.
+Initiatives include rigorous oversight of data collection, validation and storage, stronger governance controls for clinical trials and broader supervision of research projects.
 Our additional governance processes form a 10 point plan designed to ensure the highest standards of research conduct already exercised by the Institute's researchers are universally maintained, and that the Baker Heart and Diabetes Institute remains a leader in clinical research relating to cardiovascular disease and diabetes.

 It is a condition of employment at the Baker Institute that all staff must comply with the Australian Code for the Responsible Conduct of Research which is auspiced by The National Health and Medical Research Council (NHMRC), in partnership with the Australian Research Council (ARC) and Universities Australia.